spacelift-io/user-documentation/docs/vendors/terraform/external-modules.md

 ### Using HTTPS

-Git with HTTPS is slightly simpler than SSH - all you need is a personal access token, and you need to make sure that it ends up in the `~/.netrc` file, which Terraform will use to log in to the host that stores your source code.&#x20;
+Git with HTTPS is slightly simpler than SSH - all you need is a personal access token, and you need to make sure that it ends up in the `~/.netrc` file, which Terraform will use to log in to the host that stores your source code.

 Assuming you already have a token you can use, create a file like this: